yigitarpacioglu/RedditClone/README.md

 ## 21.04.2021 <br>

-:star: IRepository has been added as an interface to inherit all data access interfaces.
+:star: IRepository has been added as an interface to inherit all data access interfaces. <br>
-:star: CategoryRepository class was created for CRUD operations and contains concrete methods.
+:star: CategoryRepository class was created for CRUD operations and contains concrete methods. <br>
-:star: ICategoryDal interface was created for CRUD operations and contains signature of methods.
+:star: ICategoryDal interface was created for CRUD operations and contains signature of methods. <br>
-:star: Abstract and Concrete folders was added.
+:star: Abstract and Concrete folders was added. <br>
 ## 16.04.2021 <br>

 :star: Migration enabled and database was created.
 (RedditCloneDB) <br>